HCDigitalScholarship/onboarder/chapters/chapter3.md

 ---
 title: '3 XML & TEI (May 19 PM)'
 description:
-  "Here we discuss TEI encoding as well as how to use Python's lxml library to parse and work with xml data.."
+  "Here we introduce encoding, markup, and TEI as well as how to use Python's lxml library to parse and work with xml data."
-prev: null
+prev: /chapter2
 next: /chapter4
 type: chapter
 id: 3